Javier-Caballero-Info/personal_page_web_html/README.md

 Simple HTML and JQuery application that get resources stored in Firebase database as JSONs files.
 The idea is store all the assets in a cloud storage such as Amazon S3 o Firebase Storage.

+The compilation and optimization of the static files is made with [Gulp](https://gulpjs.com/)

 ## Clone

 ```bash